syntasso/kratix-marketplace/vault-namespace/README.md

 Once auth is setup, create a Role within Vault for Kratix to use to provision the namespaces:
 ```
 vault write auth/kubernetes/role/kratix \
-    bound_service_account_names=vaultnamespace-default-resource-pipeline \
+    bound_service_account_names=vaultnamespace-resource-pipeline \
     bound_service_account_namespaces=default \
     policies=NAMESPACE_POLICY \
     ttl=1h
 ```

-The pipeline will use the `vaultnamespace-default-resource-pipeline` Service Account to authenticate with vault.
+The pipeline will use the `vaultnamespace-resource-pipeline` Service Account to authenticate with vault.
 Replace `NAMESPACE_POLICY` with a policy that can create Vault Namespaces, KV and Auth engines.